Venezuela’s alarmingly low vaccine rate among worst in world | WTOP News

 Data from Venezuela’s health department breaking down the percentage of children who have been immunized according to the nation’s vaccination schedule — provided to the AP by a medical professional on the condition of anonymity, for fear of retribution — show that roughly 70% of children had received one shot against measles but less than 30% had the standard required second dose.
 In the two southeastern states along the border with Brazil, the rate for the second dose is as low as 15% for that smaller, rural population.

-Globally, 84% of all children received a first dose, and 70% got two, according to World Health Organization and UNICEF data.
+Globally, 84% of children received a first dose; 70% got two, according to World Health Organization and UNICEF data.

-The Venezuelan government did not respond to multiple inquiries from AP about the vaccine crisis — including the country’s shortage of shots, upcoming orders and vaccination needs, sources of vaccine doses, and its debt or payments.
+The Venezuelan government didn’t respond to inquiries from AP about the vaccine crisis.

-For Artemis Parra, the two vaccinations still missing from her record after the clinic visit were for rotavirus, which causes severe diarrhea and vomiting, and pneumococcal disease, which is responsible for pneumonia and other infections.
-United Nations agencies estimate the national rate at zero for both shots, and the Venezuelan document obtained by AP doesn’t list either vaccine.
+For Artemis Parra, the vaccinations missing after her clinic visit were for rotavirus, which causes diarrhea and vomiting, and pneumococcal disease, responsible for pneumonia and other infections.
+United Nations agencies estimate the national rate at zero for both shots.
+The Venezuelan document obtained by AP doesn’t list either vaccine.

-Neighboring countries have higher rates for both rotavirus and pneumococcal vaccines: Colombia at 87% and 89%, respectively, and Brazil at 76% and 79%.

-Neither shot was offered at the clinic Artemis visited.
-Pediatricians at public hospitals and staff at vaccination sites routinely instruct parents to purchase them from private practices.
-But most families cannot afford them.

-“I’m desperate to give her the vaccines,” Artemis’ mother, Adrianny Gonzalez said.
-“It would be awful to have her hospitalized because of a virus.”

-The clinic was set up as part of a vaccination campaign to get measles, rubella and polio shots in children’s arms.
-Vaccines began arriving in early June through the Pan American Health Organization, WHO’s arm in the Americas, but it’s unclear how they were purchased.
+The clinic was part of a campaign to get measles, rubella and polio shots in children’s arms.
+Vaccines began arriving in June through the Pan American Health Organization, WHO’s arm in the Americas.
+It’s unclear how they were purchased.

-For years, Venezuela’s government traditionally bought most of its supply through PAHO’s Revolving Fund for Access to Vaccines.
-The program consolidates demand from participating countries and leverages purchasing power for lower prices.
+Venezuela has traditionally bought most of its supply through PAHO’s Revolving Fund for Access to Vaccines, which consolidates demand from participating countries and leverages purchasing power for lower prices.

-This year, for example, the measles, rubella and mumps vaccine costs as little as $1.55 per dose.
-Prices are higher for others: rotavirus shots at $6.50, pneumococcal vaccines, $14.50.

-Despite Venezuela’s debt, the government and PAHO managed to get 4.4 million shots for the vaccination drive.
-PAHO hailed the shipments as the result of cooperation with Venezuela’s health agency but did not answer AP’s inquiries about the exact source of payment.
-A PAHO official insisted at a June news conference that the country is still barred from buying vaccines.
+Despite Venezuela’s debt, the government and PAHO got 4.4 million shots for the drive.
+PAHO didn’t answer AP’s inquiries about the source of payment.

 For families, the vaccine source isn’t important.
-The clinics are a chance to protect their children at no cost, without having to find a private doctor or cross into another country.
-Few Venezuelan children get regular checkups, so parents often learn about the clinics through social media or other places where their families get aid, such as government food programs.
+Clinics mean protect for children at no cost

-At 4 a.m. on a mid-June Saturday, Dimas Campos was first in line to make sure his 19-month-old daughter would get her shots.
-Staff checked vaccination records and directed parents to an area where nurses gave vaccines.
-Children’s songs played; a bouncy castle beckoned kids to play before and after their shots.
+At 4 a.m. on a mid-June Saturday, Dimas Campos was first in line to get his 19-month-old got shots.
+Campos told other parents one way to obtain remaining vaccines: Travel to Colombia, 500-plus miles from Caracas.
+By car, the trip takes at least 13 hours.
+Buses take longer.

-In line, Campos told other parents one way to get vaccines not available at the clinic: Travel to Colombia.
-It’s a journey of more than 500 miles from Caracas, Venezuela’s capital.
-For those fortunate enough to have a car, the trip takes at least 13 hours, thanks to poor road conditions and military checkpoints.
-A bus trip is longer.

-“My wife is figuring it out right now, to go as soon as possible,” Campos said, as his family estimated they’d spend about $100 for the trip to Colombia for free shots at a humanitarian aid site, versus $400 on the vaccines at a private Venezuelan practice.
-“You get on the bus at night, arrive in the morning, get vaccinated, and that’s it.”
+“You get on the bus at night, arrive in the morning, get vaccinated,” Campos said.
+His family estimated they’d spend $100 for the trip for free shots at a humanitarian aid site, versus $400 at a private Venezuelan practice.

 Such trips show the effect of Venezuela’s crisis beyond its borders.
-Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine in Texas, said Venezuela’s low vaccination rates are destabilizing the entire continent, with measles outbreaks crossing into neighboring Brazil and Colombia.
+Peter Hotez, of the National School of Tropical Medicine at Baylor College of Medicine, said Venezuela’s crisis is destabilizing the continent.

 “It’s become a Latin American problem, and really, a Western Hemisphere problem,” he said.

-Dr. Ciro Ugarte, PAHO’s director of health emergencies, emphasized that Venezuela can’t make purchases: “The debt of Venezuela to the revolving fund for vaccines is still on.”
-But he said PAHO is trying to help Venezuela with other vaccines sources, through donations, other participating countries, and various partners.
+Dr. Ciro Ugarte, of PAHO, insisted Venezuela can’t make purchases: “The debt of Venezuela to the revolving fund for vaccines is still on.”

-In 2017, Venezuela purchased 33 million doses, and that increased to 43 million in 2018, according to a PAHO report.
-In 2019, with outstanding arrears, the government bought no doses — only a smaller number of syringes, likely to administer any vaccines remaining from prior orders or humanitarian aid.

 AP’s analysis shows that dips in vaccination rates matched periods of political decline.
 A downward trend began in 2016, just before the U.S. and other countries imposed broad economic sanctions to try to topple President Nicolás Maduro.

-Maduro’s socialist government and the faction of the opposition backed by the U.S. and led by Juan Guaidó have accused each other of politically exploiting the issue of vaccines and aid.
+Maduro’s socialist government and the faction of the opposition backed by the U.S. and led by Juan Guaidó have accused each other of exploiting the issue of vaccines.

 The U.S. gave Guaidó and his parallel government control of hundreds of millions of dollars in assets.
-Disbursements are subject to approval by the U.S. Department of Treasury.
+Disbursements must be approved by the U.S. Department of Treasury.

-Treasury officials referred questions about approvals, including any to potentially cover vaccine purchases, to Guaidó’s team.

-Dr. Urbina said even his middle- and upper-class patients lack required vaccines.
-He described families facing impossible decisions on essential, lifesaving care for their kids.

-“I get a dad who says, ‘Doctor, I’ll pay you in 15 days,’” he said.
-“Sometimes they don’t have money to pay the appointment, vaccines.
-Of the three that he is supposed to get, he only gets two or one, and so on.”

-Rotavirus and pneumococcal inoculations are a top concern for public health officials.
+For public health officials, rotavirus and pneumococcal inoculations are top concerns.
 Handwashing and other good hygiene can help.
-But across Venezuela — from upper-class neighborhoods in the capital to impoverished communities by the Andes and beach towns along the coast — potable water service is unreliable at best.
+But Venezuela’s potable water service is unreliable at best.

-Venezuela hasn’t released mortality rates for several years.
-A window into 2016 data showed diarrheal and respiratory infections responsible for significant deaths in children.
-And research from Johns Hopkins University emphasized the importance of rotavirus and pneumococcal vaccines to reduce overall alarming child-death rates.

-Some parents are aware of the risks of skipping the expensive vaccines, but they say they have no choice.
+Some parents are aware of the risks of skipping the expensive vaccines but say they have no choice.

 “We do not have the budget,” stay-at-home mom Yuberlim Salazar said at the vaccination clinic.
 “It is unfair to save the money to give her the vaccine and not give food to my daughter.
 I prefer to give my daughter food.”